Bruges

 Where not to stay in Bruges (honestly)

-• Relying on a car: the centre is heavily traffic-restricted and parking is dear and scarce; leave the car at the station car park or a park-and-ride and do everything on foot.
+• Relying on a car.
+The centre is heavily traffic-restricted and parking there is scarce and dear.
+Leave the vehicle at the station car park or a park-and-ride, and do the whole stay on foot.

 FAQ: where to stay in Bruges